tbaci42/sadycos_tb/docs/content/workflows/create_configuration_class.md

 See the page [Parameter Configuration]({% link content/setup/parameters.md %}) for a detailed explanation.

 ### `configureBuses`
-The static method `configureBuses` must be used to define the bus objects that are used to specify the format of the bus signals used in the Simulink model.
+The static method `configureBuses` must be implemented to define the bus objects that are used to specify the format of the bus signals in the Simulink model.
 Its signature is also shown the class definition file above.
 Create a new file `configureBuses.m` within the class folder and implement the method.
 You are advised to use the utility class `BusesInfoCreator` provided in `Core/Utilities` to aid in creating a correctly formatted bus structure.